 Study of major non-Christian religions that shape the thinking and lives of people in contemporary society.
 Considering the historic development, the characteristic beliefs and practices, and the impact of these faiths in America and around the world with a view to promoting appreciation for Christianity and effective inter-religious communication.
-Distance.

 CC 499.
 Directed Readings & Research.
+(CIP: 39.0301)

 An individualized course that enables a student to study material not in the curriculum or to facilitate an in-depth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.